 Children need to put a name to what is going on.
 Give them the terminology and teach them about bullying.
 Call it what it is.
 If they understand that it’s wrong, and they are being bullied, they can learn to cope with the problem much better.

 Practice compassion and empathy when your child expresses their feelings, and help them understand what is happening, stressing that it is not their fault.
+If they have trouble managing their emotions, create a calm down corner in your home where they can relax.

 When your child is open to speaking with you, and school officials, about bullying they can begin to regain their confidence.
 Keep your child involved in activities and friendships that complement their abilities and make them feel good about themselves.